The Wheaton Blog

 5 Tips for Making Your New House Feel Like Home

 1. Be Active

-Exercise.
-Take time to exercise between unpacking, work, and your family responsibilities.
-You don’t have to do a full workout—even a walk around the block after dinner each evening will help.
+- Exercise.
+Take time to exercise between unpacking, work and any family responsibilities you may have.
+You don’t have to do a full workout—even a walk around the block after dinner is great!
 Physical activity produces endorphins that will help keep you happy and healthy.

-Join local communities.
-Whether it’s church, the PTA, or a work book club, social communities help forge connections and create positive associations with your surroundings.
+- Join local clubs & organizations.
+Whether it’s church, the PTA or a book club, social communities help forge connections and create positive associations with your surroundings.

-Shop locally.
-Chat with staff and fellow shoppers.
-Getting to know locals can help you feel like you belong.
+- Shop locally.
+Chat with staff and fellow shoppers in order to get to know locals and the area.

 2. Cultivate Living Things